Great Northern Railway of Canada Reporting mark: unknown

 Also on the Board of Directors was Pierre Garneau, a provincial politician and former provincial treasurer, who had been involved in the Baie des Chaleurs Railway scandal.
 The scandal involved a $175,000 payout on a damages claim to railway contractor Charles Newhouse Armstrong, after he was excluded from the Baie des Chaleurs Railway Company.
 Armstrong did not profit quite as handsomely as some supposed.
 As it turned out $100,000 of the settlement found its way into the hands of Ernest Pacaud, a fund-raiser and back-room boy for the provincial Liberal Party.
 As treasurer, Garneau's signature was on the cheque.

 A subsequent inquiry concluded Garneau had used poor judgment and failed to exercise due diligence but absolved him of any wrongdoing.
 Garneau remained in provincial politics until 1904 and passed away the following year.

 Last but never least was the aforementioned Charles Newhouse Armstrong, who managed to get himself hired as a contractor and promoter.
-Armstrong had already built a rather questionable (some might say shady) reputation for himself as a railway promoter.
+Armstrong had already built a rather dubious (some would say shady) reputation for himself as a railway promoter.